-Report for which ethical theories and organisation theories that are relevant to use at analysis at design and using IT-system;
+- report for which ethical theories and organisation theories that are relevant to use at analysis at design and using IT-system;

-Show knowledge and skills when it will handle and solve ethical problems in connection with design and using IT-systems;
+- handle and solve ethical problems in connection with design and using IT-systems;

-Show skills in using questionnaires, surveys, interviews and the like in connection with software development and IT-use.
+- using questionnaires, surveys, interviews and the like in connection with software development and IT-use.

 Lectures, seminars and group exercises with typical problem discussions, individual assignment about ethical issues related to information technology activities.
 Using special tools to identify real IT ethical problems and to plan development, introduction and use of specific systems.
 Group exercises where the participants train their ethical skills on real ethical conflicts and problems.

 The teaching contains lectures, supervision of the assignment and compulsory seminars and group exercises.